funcool/promesa/README.md

 [![Clojars Project](http://clojars.org/funcool/promesa/latest-version.svg)](http://clojars.org/funcool/promesa)

-A promise library & async toolkit for Clojure and ClojureScript.
+A promise library & concurrency toolkit for Clojure and ClojureScript.

 This library exposes a bunch of usefull syntactic abstractions that will considerably simplify to work with promises (in a very similar